asadsk8r02/Macbook_M2_GPU_enable/README.md

 # Steps to enable tensorflow GPU support on Macbook Pro M2 - Tensorflow-metal

-This step-by-step instructions for enabling TensorFlow GPU support on a MacBook Pro M2 using TensorFlow-metal.
+These are step-by-step instructions for enabling TensorFlow GPU support on a MacBook Pro M2 using TensorFlow-metal.
 It outlines the necessary requirements, including Mac computers with Apple silicon M2, macOS version 12.0 or later, and Python version 3.8 or later.
 The guide covers setting up a virtual environment, installing TensorFlow and its dependencies, configuring the IPython kernel for Jupyter Notebook, and validating GPU usage.
 Optional configurations for TensorFlow GPU utilization are also included.

 ## Requirements